nahsi-homelab/ansible/roles/gentoo-syslog/README.md

 ## Description

 Install and configure syslog-ng and logrotate on Gentoo host.
 Configure log rotation of syslog-ng logs.

-## Requirements

-- Ansible version >= 2.9

-## Role Variables

-All variables are stored in [defaults/main.yml](defaults/main.yml) with comments.

-### User variables
-`syslog_sources`, `syslog_destinations`, `syslog_filters` and `syslog_logs` can be defined in group_vars or host_vars and will be combined with default variables

-### Autoconfigured log rotation
+### Automatic log rotation
 For every syslog file destination log rotation would be configured automatically with default logrotate options.

 To use custom logrotate options add `logrotate` to syslog destination:
 ```yaml